Infinemen/Smilei-PWI/README.md

 ## What will be tried
 I will try to change the thermalize particle boundary condition into 'kind of' particle source to emit particle into simulation domain.

+But now[2020.10.12 22:53 UTC+8] the main branch is the same as the original Smilei.